Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 There's something slightly absurd about eating cassoulet inside a 19th-century restoration of a medieval fortress that was itself built on Roman foundations.
 You're essentially dining inside a historical palimpsest, spooning white beans and duck confit into your mouth while tourists in plastic knight helmets pose for photos outside.

-I find this genuinely charming, by the way.
-Carcassonne doesn't pretend to be anything other than what it is: a spectacular, slightly theme-parkish UNESCO site that happens to be surrounded by one of France's most underrated wine regions.
+I find this genuinely charming.
+Carcassonne doesn't pretend to be anything other than what it is: a spectacular, slightly theme-parkish UNESCO site surrounded by one of France's most underrated wine regions.
 The food here isn't trying to reinvent anything.
-It's Languedoc cuisine—hearty, bean-heavy, duck-obsessed—and it's been feeding hungry travelers for centuries.
+It's Languedoc cuisine—hearty, bean-heavy, duck-obsessed—and it has been feeding hungry travelers since before the fortress walls went up.

-The Dish You Can't Avoid (And Shouldn't Try To)
+The Dish You Cannot Avoid (And Should Not Try To)

-Here's what I've learned after multiple visits: not all cassoulet is created equal, and the best versions are often not in the most touristy spots inside the Cité.
+Not all cassoulet is created equal.
+The best versions are often not in the most touristy spots inside the Cité.
 The real deal should have a golden, crackling crust on top—formed by the gelatinous stock, not breadcrumbs, despite what some recipes claim.
 The beans should be creamy but intact.
 The duck should fall off the bone.
-The sausage should be mild, letting the pork and duck flavors dominate.
+The sausage should be mild, letting the pork and duck flavors dominate without competing.

 Where to Eat Cassoulet (And Other Local Specialties)